HindsboNikolaj/Graduate-School/AI_Project/Pre-Trained and Quantized Models/README.md

-ResNet-50, EfficientNet-B0, EfficientNet-B5 main training files.
+'The folder contains our ResNet-50, EfficientNet-B0, EfficientNet-B5 main training files.'

 Then, the quantized files load the best model from training, quantize, and evaluate the test metrics.